github/kube-service-exporter/README.md

 # kube-service-exporter

+A Kubernetes controller for enabling load balancing *across multiple clusters*, written in Go.

-By exporting Kubernetes Service and Node metadata to Consul, `kube-service-exporter` facilitates bringing your own load balancer to Kubernetes installations, including load balancing *across multiple clusters* for highly available cluster designs.
+By exporting Kubernetes Service and Node metadata to Consul, `kube-service-exporter` facilitates bringing an external load balancer to Kubernetes installations for highly available cluster designs.

 ## Overview